Hazel Scott: In France (1957–67)

 To evade political fallout in the United States, Scott moved to Paris in 1957.
-She appeared in the French film Le désordre et la nuit (1958).
+She appeared in the French Gilles Grangier crime film Le désordre et la nuit (1958).
 In 1963, she marched with a number of other African-American expatriates, including James Baldwin, to the US Embassy in Paris to demonstrate support of the upcoming March on Washington.

 Later US years (1967–81)

-She did not return to the US until 1967.
+Scott did not return to the US until 1967.
 By this time, the Civil Rights Movement had led to federal legislation making racial segregation in housing and public accommodations illegal and enforcing the protection of voting rights of all citizens in addition to other social advances.

 Scott continued to perform occasionally in nightclubs, while also appearing on daytime television, until the year of her death.
-She made her television acting debut in 1973, on the ABC daytime soap opera One Life to Live, performing a wedding song at the nuptials of her "onscreen cousin" Carla Gray Hall, portrayed by Ellen Holly.
+She made her television acting debut in 1970, performing as Dolly Martin in the NBC drama The Bold Ones: The New Doctors, the "If I Can't Sing, I'll Listen" episode.
+In 1973 on the ABC daytime soap opera One Life to Live, she performed a wedding song at the nuptials of her "onscreen cousin" Carla Gray Hall, portrayed by Ellen Holly.

 Personal life

-Although a Catholic, in 1945 Scott married Baptist minister and US Congressman Adam Clayton Powell.
+Although a Catholic, Scott in 1945 married Baptist minister and US Congressman Adam Clayton Powell.
 The couple had one child, Adam Clayton Powell III, but divorced in 1960 after a separation.
 Their relationship provoked controversy, as Powell was married when their affair began.
 At the end of 1960, Powell married his secretary.

-On January 19, 1961, Scott married Ezio Bedin, a Swiss-Italian comedian who was fifteen years her junior; they divorced a few years later, before her return to the US.
+On January 19, 1961, Scott married Ezio Bedin, a Swiss-Italian comedian who was 15 years her junior; they divorced a few years later, before her return to the U.S.